 Check your state's DMV or authorized vehicle agency for the relevant regulations and comply accordingly.

 In most cases, the title is required to sell a car legally.
 Some states permit you to sell a car for scrap without this proof of ownership.
-For example, in Vermont, it is possible to sell a junk car without a title provided it is older than 15 years.
+For example, selling a junk car without a title in Vermont is possible, provided it is older than 15 years.

 Here are some states that typically require a vehicle title for a legal sale: